Cultivate Small Business

 Santander Bank’s Cultivate Small Business is designed to help early-stage entrepreneurs in low-income neighborhoods build and sustain their businesses, with a focus on women-, minority- and immigrant-owned businesses in food-related industries.
 The program provides industry specific education, networks and mentoring as well as small capital grants for business owners.

-ICIC is one of Santander Bank’s three strategic partners in this initiative, which also include CommonWealth Kitchen, and Babson College.
-The fully-funded program began in October 2017 with an inaugural group of up to 30 entrepreneurs working in food-related businesses, which include processing, technology, manufacturing and food service companies.
+ICIC is one of Santander Bank’s four strategic partners in this initiative, which also include CommonWealth Kitchen, Babson College, and LAEDA.
+The fully-funded program began in October 2017 with an inaugural group of up to 30 entrepreneurs.
+We have now helped almost 100 business owners working in food-related businesses, which include processing, technology, manufacturing and food service companies.

 Food-related businesses were chosen for the pilot program focus due to the diversity, size and number of small businesses within the category.
 ICIC research shows that when cities have “clusters” of related industries, their economies are associated with greater growth in business numbers, job creation, wages and innovation.
 The food cluster in Greater Boston is poised for growth and already represents a greater share of employment than exists in other cities.

 By connecting early stage entrepreneurs in the same related business sector, this initiative addresses the education and mentoring needs of program participants with a customized model over a nine-month period.

 Cultivate Small Business aims to empower women, immigrant and minority entrepreneurs in food-related industries and to give them the building blocks to be successful business owners.

 Each year, we support a new group of entrepreneurs in each of our participating markets.
 You can find information regarding the program as well as the application at www.cultivatesmallbusiness.com/apply or reach out to CultivateSmallBusiness@Santander.us for more information on application dates and program locations.